pliyo/TDDKatasCsharp/README.md

 # TDDKatasCsharp
-Katas with different Testing Frameworks
+Katas with different Testing Frameworks.

+The last update contains unfinished exercises used as test.